 Peak Iowa: Ana Mendieta’s aching, unsettling absence

-In Árbol de la Vida (1976) Ana Mendieta covered herself in mud and foliage and pressed her body against a tree, blending into it as if becoming part of it. […]
+In Árbol de la Vida (1976) Ana Mendieta covered herself in mud and foliage and pressed her body against a tree, blending into it as if becoming part of it.
+It is simultaneously body art, sculpture and performance.
+I am stunned by the absolute physicality of her work, the bodily engagement with the land itself: […]

 First-of-its-kind Iowa City Madrigal Dinner is raising yuletide spirits, funds for UAY this weekend